SFPC-Projects/imperfect-pictures/README.md

     - a **downloadable file** (e.g. `projects/name/project.zip`)
     - the special value `wip.html` for work-in-progress placeholders
 - `image` (optional string): Project thumbnail.
 If omitted, a placeholder image is used.
+- `external` (optional boolean): Set to `true` if the link should always open externally (in a new tab), even if it appears to be an internal link.
+Defaults to `false`.
-- `download` (optional boolean or string): If present, clicking the project will download the file at `link` instead of navigating.
+- `download` (optional boolean or string): Set to `true` to trigger download of the file at `link` when clicked.
 If a string, it sets the saved filename.
+If `false` or omitted, clicking navigates normally.
 - `creatorLinks` (optional array): List of objects like `{ "label": "Portfolio", "url": "https://..." }` for multiple labeled links (e.g. website, Instagram, etc).
 - `description` (optional string): Description shown in the context menu or on hover in list/desktop views.